 The program is designed to empower girls through Taekwondo and promote gender equity, child protection and social inclusion.
 Participants in the program will learn self-defence as well as discipline, understanding and respect through a mixture of poomsae and kyorugi techniques.
 They will also learn Taekwondo and Olympic values and improve their French with the aim to become a Global Citizen.
 Furthermore, THF program will also raise awareness for child safeguarding and for women’s rights.

 The program will be implemented and managed by six refugees and displaced persons living in the Île-de-France region and they will have the following positions: Taekwondo coaches, communication, data reporting and project coordination.
 THF strongly believes that refugees and displaced persons are the best qualified persons to encourage other refugees to practise Taekwondo and to successfully implement the program.

 “The THF is very proud to be involved in “Terrains d’Avenir” and to expand the support we currently provide refugees and displaced persons around the world.
 It was my pleasure to present to the French Sports Minister and the ORF how we will implement Taekwondo activities as part of this wonderful project.
 We are confident that the THF will be the perfect partner to Terrains d’Avenir as we share the same values and we have seen throughout our work that Taekwondo is the ideal tool to empower refugees, promote social inclusion and instil skills which will serve them for years to come.”

 The city of Paris, the French Olympic Committee (CNOSF), the Paris 2024 Organising Committee and UNHCR are also supporting this initiative.
-More than 12,000 people will benefit directly or indirectly from the programme which run through to Paris 2024.
-The programme is open to any displaced young person in the region with a particular focus on people between the ages of 10 and 24.
+More than 12,000 people will benefit directly or indirectly from the program which run through to Paris 2024.
+The program is open to any displaced young person in the region with a particular focus on people between the ages of 10 and 24.